Slate Countertops Cost 2026: Pros, Cons & Honest Review

 What is Slate, Really?

 Slate is a 100% natural stone, unlike manufactured quartz.
-It is a type of rock that changes shape over millions of years because of high heat and pressure deep inside the Earth.
+It is a metamorphic rock formed over millions of years through extreme heat and pressure deep inside the Earth — the same geological forces that create marble and quartzite.
 It has a very unique, slightly rough surface because it is made up of layers of clay and volcanic ash.

 Most people think of slate as a dark charcoal gray or black color, but it actually comes in a wide range of earthy colors that are very pretty.
 Slate slabs can have beautiful highlights of deep green, pewter, navy blue, and even rust-red, depending on the minerals in the quarry they came from.